-This Okro soup is basically made with the kids in mind, so i used boiled and deboned mackerel fish, minced meat and a few prawns.
-I chopped the okro and ugu with an electric food chopper rather than completely blending it.
-That way, they can still feel the okro and it will also make it easier for them to transition to eating the chunky chopped adult okra.
+This Okro soup is basically made with the kids in mind, so I used boiled and deboned mackerel fish, minced meat and a few prawns.
+I chopped the okro and ugu with an electric food chopper, similar to some of the ones reviewed on the article ‘The Best Food Chopper For Easy Meal Prep‘.
+That way, I could slighty chop it rather than completely blending it.
+This means they can still feel the okro and it will also make it easier for them to transition to eating the chunky chopped adult okra.

 Kid-friendly Nigerian Okro Soup Recipe

 - 10 – 15 fingers of Okro (finely chopped or pounded)

 - 1 medium size onions (chopped)

 - 1 -2 cloves garlic

 - 1 cooking spoon of red palm oil

 - Minced or ground beef (you can use normal beef)